antonhornquist/step/README.md

 ## Options

-Options are available in the MENU > PARAMETERS list.
+Options are available in the global parameters list.

 Script options:

 - `Patterns` - 1..99.
 Selects which pattern to edit and play.
-- `Last Row Cuts` - yes or no. If yes row 8 will cut playhead position.
+- `Last Row Cuts` - Yes or No. If yes row 8 will cut playhead position.
-- `Quantize Cutting` - yes or no. If yes playhead position cutting will be quantized to one step.
+- `Quantize Cutting` - Yes or No. If yes playhead position cutting will be quantized to one step.
 - `Beats Per Pattern` - 1..8.
 - `Tempo` - 20-300 BPM.
 - `Swing Amount` - amount to swing odd steps (0-100%).

-The script exposes Ack engine parameters for each channel.
+The script exposes `Ack` engine parameters for each channel.